JhennerTigreros/curve_behavior/README.md

 Approach
 =================

 The main idea behind the analisys of the curve and the social and economic changes is to understand how the pandemic brought afloat of certain problems and some culture artifacts in Colombia.
 I try to understand the behavior keeping in mind some useful variables and data like, data from Colombia Goverment about daily positive cases and number of test do it, this to have and idea of the reality of the pandemic growing, but those variables have shadow data that can affect the behavior of the curve which are the social and media information that circulate in social networks like Twitter, this unstructured data will be brought from Twitter API and analyzed to understand the sentiments and thoughts of general population.
 The complete analisys center in understand the sentiments and ideas of the people and actions taken by the goverment and finalcial institutes to see the evolution of the curve.
-Taken the data from different sources enrich the understanding of the real behavior and can led me to predict the behavior in near future and of course analysis the effectiveness of the actions taken by state control agencies.
+Taken the data from different sources enrich the understanding of the real behavior and can lead me to predict the behavior in near future and of course analysis the effectiveness of the actions taken by state control agencies.

 I want to answer, Are the state control agencies and politicians statements affecting positive or negative the growing of the curve? and How did the actions and policies taken by the state affect the evolution of COVID 19 affect departments in lower states of quality of life?